-Ms. Grems grew up in Vienna, Virginia and later moved to Ann Arbor where she graduated from the University of Michigan with a Bachelor’s Degree in Music Education, earning University Honors distinction.
+Ms. Grems grew up in Vienna, Virginia and later moved to Ann Arbor where she graduated from the University of Michigan with a Bachelor’s Degree in Music Education, where she earned a University Honors distinction.
 At Michigan, Ms. Grems was an avid performer within the percussion studio.
 During her time in Ann Arbor, she performed as a member of the Symphony Band, and is on several album recordings.
 She was also a member of the renowned University of Michigan Percussion Ensemble as well as an orchestra pit member of the Gilbert and Sullivan Society.
 From 2015-2017, she served as the Vice President for the University of Michigan’s collegiate board for the National Association for Music Education.

 Marie DeBellis is in her 13th year as color guard director and assistant band director at Bryan High School and her 17th year of teaching.
 Her main responsibilities include directing the color guard and winter guard programs, assist with the Viking marching band, symphonic and concert bands, and assist with the middle school band programs in the district.
 Before moving to Bryan, Texas, she directed the color guard program and was an assistant band director for Victoria Memorial High School in Victoria, Texas.

 Ms. DeBellis studied music education at the University of Central Florida, and graduated Summa Cum Laude with her Bachelor of Music Education from Troy State University, in Troy, Alabama, in 2003.
 She participated in many of the performing ensembles at both universities on both clarinet and trumpet.
 During the summer of 2001, Ms. DeBellis was a hornline member of the Boston Crusaders Drum and Bugle Corps.

 Under Ms. DeBellis’ direction, the Bryan High School color guard program has earned the State Championships title for the Texas Color Guard Circuit in 2008, 2010, 2014, and 2015 in various classifications.
 They have been consistent finalist in the Winter Guard International Regionals in Houston, Austin, San Antonio and Dallas, and have been WGI World Championships finalists in both 2012 and 2015, and semi-finalists in 2019.